History & Moving Forward: Public Engagement

 • 2020-2021: Senator Allen and Assemblymember Bloom toured Potrero Canyon Park as it was under construction, returned to Sacramento and secured $11 million in State funding for construction of the bridge.
 This was announced in the Palisadian Post, Circling the News, in the Pacific Palisades Community Council public meetings and appeared in an email sent to area constituents by the office of Mayor Eric Garcetti.

-The bridge was also the subject of a casual poll conducted by an online micro-publication focused on matters of interest in Pacific Palisades which concluded that the community had been heard from “loud and clear” in support of the bridge.
-There continue to be voices opposing its construction and proclaiming that the public engagement process has been inadequate; however, the very next steps now are another formalized round of public engagement for the -design- of the bridge.
-It's future as a safe route to the beach, however, is no longer in question.
+The bridge was also the subject of a casual poll last year conducted by an online micro-publication focused on matters of interest in Pacific Palisades which concluded that the community had been heard from “loud and clear” in support of the bridge.
+There continue to be some voices opposing its construction; however, the very next steps now are another formalized round of public engagement for the -design- of the bridge.
+Its future as a safe and direct route to the beach, however, is no longer in question.